Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Experimental Setup

 \subsection{Prompt Design}

-For clarity, we define a prompt as composed of two parts, the \textit{prompt template} (which contains the instruction given to the model) and the \textit{statement} (an instance from ProbVAA).
+For clarity, we define a prompt as composed of two parts, the \textit{prompt instruction} (which contains the instruction given to the model) and the \textit{statement} (an instance from ProbVAA).

-When designing model inputs, we aim at creating templates that reliably elicit responses from models that can be clearly aligned with a defined stance, so either positive or negative.\footnote{An~example of an invalid responses would be \textit{I don't know} or \textit{I don't have personal opinions}.} Considering recent research findings indicating that the meaning of prompts can be overshadowed by the choice of the target words \cite{webson-pavlick-2022-prompt} which goes hand-in-hand with observed high result variance caused by recency and common token bias phenomena \cite{zhao2021calibrate}, we aim at diversifying the choice for prompt templates from various angles.
-We distinguish between \textit{personal} and \textit{impersonal} templates.
+When designing model inputs, we aim at creating templates that reliably elicit responses from models that can be clearly aligned with a defined stance, so either positive or negative.\footnote{An~example of an invalid response is \textit{I don't know} or \textit{I don't have personal opinions}.} Considering recent research findings indicating that the meaning of prompts can be overshadowed by the choice of the target words as discussed in \S~\ref{sec:related-work}, we aim at diversifying the choice for prompt instructions from various angles.
+We distinguish between \textit{personal} and \textit{impersonal} templates (cf. \textit{prompt variants} as shown in Figure \ref{fig:workflow}).
 Personal templates formulate the instruction as a direct question (e.g. \textit{Do you agree or disagree?}, \textit{Are you pro or con?}), whereas impersonal are framed as objective tasks (\textit{Analyze the following statement into the labels \enquote{favorable} or \enquote{detrimental}...}, \textit{Classify the following statement as...}).
-The context for evaluating the prompts is specified as \textit{Consider the long-term societal impact...} as shown in Table \ref{tab:templates}.
-Additionally, we vary the wording of the stance (e.g. \textit{favorable, detrimental, advantageous, disadvantageous, support, oppose}) to explore potential model biases in responding to specific wordings.
-3~personal and 3 impersonal prompt templates were pre-selected for reliability among 8 impersonal and 6 personal templates (Appendix \ref{app:prompt-selection} details the selection process).
-Refer to the implemented prompt templates in Table \ref{tab:prompt-templates}, Appendix \ref{appendix-data}.
+The context for evaluating the prompts is specified as \textit{Consider the long-term societal impact...} Additionally, we vary the wording of the stance (e.g. \textit{favorable, detrimental, advantageous, disadvantageous, support, oppose}) to explore potential model biases in responding to specific wordings (cf. \textit{semantic label order}, Figure \ref{fig:workflow}).
+After a pilot experiment to test which prompts elicit most valid responses, we selected 3~personal and 3~impersonal prompt instructions among 8~impersonal and 6~personal templates (Appendix \ref{app:prompt-selection} details the selection process).
+Refer to the implemented prompt instructions in Table \ref{tab:prompt-templates}, Appendix \ref{appendix-data}.